EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts Inci's Approach.md

 * Does it makes sense to use anota2seqUtils in the total mRNA ?
 To compare background results versus translatome results in a per patient o subtype fashion?
 * What does the red colour intensity means in Figure S4?
 * Genes with increased translational efficiency ?
 Are these genes simply those with z-score > 1?
+* Does samples cluster based on proportion of cells?
+	* Add proportion of cells in the heatmap

 ## About IA_Script1 - Cohort 1 analysis